 330. SOCIAL PSYCHOLOGY.
 (3, 0, 3).
 Psychological aspects of social issues, problems and attitudes.
-Prereq: 6 hours of Psychology.
+Prereq: Six hours of psychology.

 340. THEORIES OF PERSONALITY.
 (3, 0, 3).
 Provides a general introduction to the field of personality theories.
 Emphasis is placed on analytic, behavioral and humanistic theories.
-Prereq: 6 hrs. of Psychology.
+Prereq: Six hours of psychology.

 360. COGNITIVE PSYCHOLOGY.
 (3, 0, 3).
-Introduction to research on the mental structures and psychological processes involved in knowledge.
+Research on the mental structures and psychological processes involved in knowledge.
 Included among the topics are units on human memory, language and thought imagery and reasoning.
-Restr: Permission of the instructor.
+Restr: Permission of the instructor required.